linjing-lab/optimtool/README_en.md

 ## Introduction

 &emsp;&emsp;optimtool adopts theoretical frameworks in book <Optimization: Modeling, Algorithms and Theory> published by Peking University Press, `Numpy` is used to handle operations between numerical arrays efficiently.
 Applied jacobian and methods of `Sympy` to support symbolic differentiation, and realized the switch from Sympy matrix to Numpy matrix combined with Python built-in functions dict and zip.
-A optimization toolbox for scientific research is designed for Researchers and Developers.
-Anyone can use a simple `pip` command to download and use.
+The optimization toolbox for scientific research is designed for Researchers and Developers.

 If you used **optimtool** in your research, welcome to cite it in your paper (follow the format below).